Disability Studies (MA)

 In accordance with the University’s Regulations/Guidelines on Master’s qualifications, the MA Disability Studies consists of a 180 credits taught postgraduate programme.
 The programme offers exit awards at the Postgraduate Certificate stage (60 credits) and the Postgraduate Diploma stage (120 credits).
 The research phase leads to completion of a dissertation through independent study with individual research supervision.
-To achieve the full award (180 credits) students must take a range of taught modules up to the value of 120 credits and complete the research phase, which follows a 15+45 credit model.
+To achieve the full award (180 credits) students must take a range of taught modules up to the value of 120 credits and complete the 60 credit research phase.

 The modules covered include Critical Disability Theory; Disability and Professional Practice; Modelling Disability; Disability and Disciplines; Research Methods; and a Dissertation.